-If we terminate Mr. King's or Mr. Lytle's employment without cause or the executive terminates his employment for "good reason", such executive is entitled to (i) continued base salary and group insurance benefits for a period of twelve (12) months, and (ii) the payment of any prorated target bonus.
-In addition, each of Mr. King and Mr. Lytle shall have a period of time equal to the lesser of two years following the date of such termination or until the original expiration date of the applicable option agreement to exercise any vested and outstanding stock options as of the date of such termination.
-If we terminate Mr. Shan's or Dr. Fussey's employment without cause or such executive terminates his or her employment for good reason, such executive shall be entitled to (a) continued base salary and group insurance benefits for a period of nine months, and (ii) the payment of any prorated target bonus.
-In addition, each of Mr. Shan and Dr. Fussey shall have a period of time equal to the lesser of twelve (12) months following the date of such termination or until the original expiration date of the applicable option agreement to exercise any vested and outstanding stock options as of the date of such termination.
-As to each of the foregoing executives, the payment of group insurance benefits shall be "grossed up" for all employee taxes at the applicable state and federal bonus rates.
+If we terminate Mr. King's, Mr. Lytle's, Mr. Masten's or Mr. Ziebell's employment without cause or the executive terminates his employment for "good reason", such executive is entitled to (i) continued base salary and group insurance benefits for the greater of a period of twelve (12) months or the remainder of the two-year period from their respective employment agreement Effective Date, and (ii) the payment of any prorated target bonus.
+In addition, each of Mr. King, Mr. Lytle, Mr. Masten and Mr. Ziebell shall have a period of time equal to the lesser of two years following the date of such termination or until the original expiration date of the applicable option agreement to exercise any vested and outstanding stock options as of the date of such termination.
+If we terminate Dr. Fussey's or Mr. Shan's employment without cause or such executive terminates his or her employment for good reason, such executive shall be entitled to (i) continued base salary and group insurance benefits for a period of twelve (12) months, and (ii) the payment of any prorated target bonus.
+In addition, each of Dr. Fussey and Mr. Shan shall have a period of time equal to the lesser of twelve (12) months following the date of such termination or until the original expiration date of the applicable option agreement to exercise any vested and outstanding stock options as of the date of such termination.
 An executive's receipt of the foregoing severance benefits shall be conditioned upon such executive's execution of a general release of known and unknown claims in favor of the Company and its affiliates.
+In addition, in accordance with the terms of each Named Executive Officers employment agreement dated December 27, 2012, if an executive's employment is terminated by us without cause or the executive resigns for good reason prior to December 31, 2013, such Named Executive Officer shall be paid 100% of a one-time retention bonus in the amount of 25% of the executive's fiscal year 2013 base salary.